pragmaxim/famvote/README.md

 A lightweight decentralized voting app for family decisions, built with [Foundry](https://book.getfoundry.sh/), Solidity, and a minimal [React](https://reactjs.org/) frontend.

-You can create polls like **"What’s for dinner?"** and allow only specific family members to vote.
-Results are stored and displayed on-chain.

 ![Family Vote Screenshot](./famvote.png)

 ## ✨ Features